blackat/blackat.github.io/_posts/2019-10-15-how-angular-bootstrap.md

 Hello Reader, this is a long post so feel free to skip certain sections I have used to introduce and give a more complete context to the Angular bootstrap sequence that is the goal :bowtie:

-The post starts with an introduction about the DOM and two *rendering strategies* used to speed up the page repainting.
-The *incremental DOM* strategies is the base of Angular rendering architecture.
+The post starts with an introduction about the DOM and two *rendering strategies*{: .italic-red-text} used to speed up the page repainting.
+The *incremental DOM* strategy is the base of the Angular rendering architecture.

 The `Welcome to Angular` simple application will help to introduce and talk about the *Angular compiler*, why and how the *Angular declarative syntax* is transformed into JavaScript code that can be executed by the *Angular runtime* in the browser.
-A deep look into the generated code and the Angular code will show how the framework creates the DOM element and react to change detection.
+A deep look into the generated code and the Angular source code will show how the framework creates the DOM element and answer to change detection.

-Some of the content and mechanisms has been changed with the introduction of Angular Ivy, the new rendering architecture.
+Some of the content and mechanisms has been changed with the introduction of the new rendering architecture called Angular Ivy.

 ## Browser DOM